zrax/string_theory/doc/st_string.md

 string(const std::filesystem::path &init)
 ~~~

-Construct a string from the the filesystem path in `init`.
+Construct a string from the filesystem path in `init`.

 ------